 Itzel was twelve when her big sister Zuri was killed by her boyfriend.
 Her family chose to forgive him instead of demanding revenge.
 Today, they fight with Javier against demands for revenge and long sentences.

+Eddie, the boyfriend, was extremely jealous.
+“He had been getting counseling to control his anger better, but they had been fighting that day.
+They loved each other but Eddie was upset and said he was going to kill himself,” recalls Itzel.
 Late that evening, the family were all in their shared bedroom.
 Itzel, her parents and siblings, and Zuri’s three-year-old son and newborn daughter.
 Nobody could sleep.
 Itzel prayed with her mother that Eddie would calm down.
 But around midnight, there was a loud bang.
 All the lights went out and furniture and plaster fell all around them.
 Eddie had driven his car right into the house.

 Itzel (furthest to the right) with Eddie’s mum, her mum and Eddie’s sister, her best friend Ruby.
 They support one another and other families affected by loss and sorrow.
 They want forgiveness and hope instead of bitterness and revenge.